intel/kubernetes-power-manager/README.md

 The PowerConfig spec consists of:
 -   `appQoSImage`: This is the name/tag given to the AppQoS container image that will be deployed in a DaemonSet by the operator.
 -   `powerNodeSelector`: This is a key/value map used for defining a list of node labels that a node must satisfy in order for AppQoS and the operator's node agent to be deployed.
+-   `powerProfiles`: The list of PowerProfiles that the user ants available  the nodes.

 The PowerConfig status represents the nodes which match the `powerNodeSelector` and, as such, have AppQoS and the power operator node agent deployed.

+The Operator will wait for a PowerConfig to be created by the user, in which the desired PowerProfiles will be specified.
+From this, the Operator will deploy the AppQoS and node agent DaemonSets and communicate with the AppQoS Pod to create the desired PowerProfiles.

 #### Example
 ````yaml